jeffswt/unprettysoup/README.md

 // </html>
 ```

-The `<b>` tag and the `<c>` tag are at the same level: they’re both direct children of the same tag.
+The `<b>` tag and the `<c>` tag are at the same level: they're both direct children of the same tag.
 We call them *siblings*.
 When a document is pretty-printed, siblings show up at the same indentation level.
 You can also use this relationship in the code you write.

 #### .next_sibling() and .previous_sibling()